Clinton County Genealogical Society

 Civil War Families

 Any member of CCGS who is a direct descendant, or a collateral relative, of any person with Clinton County ties who served in the Civil War, for the Union or the Confederacy, is eligible to become a member of The Society of Civil War Families of Clinton County.
 The person must have lived or died in Clinton County or served in a Clinton County unit.
 Service is not limited to a Clinton County outfit.
 "Squirrel Hunters" and "Spies," male or female, are also eligible.
-Applications are available in the Genealogy Library.
+Applications are available in the History Center Library.

 Settlers & Builders of Clinton County